 Preparing for a Visit

 Preparing yourself and your child in advance, can reduce the amount of anxiety and stress your family may experience on the day of your child’s appointment.
 The information below includes tips that may help make your visit to the Autism Center a little smoother for everyone involved.
+If you are currently on the waiting list and interested in attending the Waitlist Informational Workshop to learn more about how to prepare for your visit and what you can do for your child while waiting, please CLICK HERE for instructions on how to register for an upcoming session.

 Preparing Yourself for Your Visit